shakacode/cypress-on-rails/README.md

 ### Update your database.yml

-When writing and running tests on your local computer it's recommended to start your server in development mode so that changes you make are picked up without having to restart your local server.
+When writing and running tests on your local computer, it's recommended to start your server in development mode so that changes you make are picked up without having to restart your local server.

-It's recommended you update your `database.yml` to check if the `CYPRESS` environment variable is set and switch it to the test database otherwise cypress will keep clearing your development database.
+It's recommended you update your `database.yml` to check if the `CYPRESS` environment variable is set and switch it to the test database otherwise, cypress will keep clearing your development database.

 For example:
 ```yaml